 The myriad styles on “Just Gettin’ Good” are connected with the flavor of Mighty Mike’s personality.
 On or off the stage, he’s the same down-to-earth guy.
 This record is cast in a similar mold as congenial artists Elvin Bishop, Delbert McClinton and, of course, Albert Collins.
 Schermer is a friendly bluesman, a clever songwriter and a skilled guitarist.
 His new album is great.

-Mighty Mike Schermer’s album release performance with his local band — Cliff Porter, Chris Landrum, Joe McKenna and guest Warren Charles Jones – will be held at Cypress Reno on Friday, June 10.
+Mighty Mike Schermer’s album release performance was Jun 10, 2022, with his local band — Cliff Porter, Chris Landrum, Joe McKenna and guest Warren Charles Jones – will be held at Cypress Reno on Friday, June 10.